 For regular updates on the conference, please “Like” us on Facebook at Florida Connected.

-Informal gathering at the Swamp Restaurant near campus to meet other conference attendees.
+Informal gathering at the Swamp Restaurant near campus to meet other global educators.
 (Each individual is responsible for their own meal expenses.)

 9:05-9:15 Global Education Opportunities – Maxine Lunn – Senior Program Officer, Teacher Exchange Branch- Bureau of Education and Cultural Affairs – U.S. Department of State

 9:15-10:00 Overview: What is Global Education?, Camile Lofters, Boca Raton Community High School, English/Journalism

 10:00-10:30 LATIN AMERICA: Beyond Crops & Coups, Dr. Rosana Resende, UF